 What do these principles look like when applied specifically to marketing?
 Well, you gather data on the sentiments linked to your product category (and get a feel of sentiments in general).
 Then you put some messaging out there, based on your data insights, measure the response, learn, adapt and improve in subsequent iterations until you are witnessing optimal results.
 Optional results will need to be defined by you but in most cases, it will be either higher visibility or incremental demand.

 5 must-implement principles of agile marketing

 Data-informed decision making

 Measure the response to and ROI from on your marketing moves to learn and improve.
 There will always be best practices and expert opinions to support or contradict a certain idea.
 And the reality is that the popular view (or the view that ultimately signs off on budgets) might not necessarily be the most market-appropriate view in a particular instance.
 Use data to validate ideas and make informed decisions.

-This is how it’s done: Conduct tiny experiments.
+Based on our experience as an SEO Agency, his is how it’s done: Conduct tiny experiments.
 Make miniscule edits to your messaging or messaging style and judge the response (this is very easy to do with online marketing).
 You avoid the risk of running a full fledged campaign that needs to be corrected mid-way, at tremendous costs.
 If print or television are part of your campaign, for example, why not test the messaging and response on a less costly medium?

 Tons of trial and error